New Orleans Maritime Accident Lawyers

 New Orleans is known for its water.
 With Lake Pontchartrain on one side, Lake Borgne on the other and the Mississippi River right behind, New Orleans residents have loads of options for having fun and working on the water.
 People love to swim and boat around New Orleans, and water skiing, flyboarding and tubing are all popular area pastimes.
 The nearby Gulf of Mexico provides jobs for seamen and those on dry land handling cargo and working on ships.

 However, recreational and business pursuits on the water come with risks.
-Maritime and boating accidents happen throughout New Orleans, and when they do, you need an experienced maritime law firm to represent you.
+Maritime and boating accidents happen throughout New Orleans and the surrounding areas.
+When they do, you need an experienced maritime law firm to represent you.

-Maritime accidents in the area consist of two main types: those suffered by recreation seekers and maritime workers.
+In New Orleans, maritime accidents come in two main forms: those affecting recreation seekers and those impacting maritime workers.

 1. Recreation Seekers

-- Sanitation or poor food or water quality, leading to gastrointestinal distress
+- Sanitation or food and water quality issues causing gastrointestinal distress

-- Lack of signage, leading passengers to be unaware of potential hazards in their way
+- Lack of proper signage, making passengers unaware of potential hazards

-- Improper maintenance of the ship, prompting breakdowns or malfunctioning of equipment
+- Improper maintenance of the ship resulting in equipment malfunctions

 - Commercial fishing and diving boats